elasticpath/react-pwa-reference-storefront/README.md

 openssl sha1 <filename>
 ```
 * Example: https://github.com/Ardesco/Selenium-Maven-Template/blob/master/src/test/resources/RepositoryMap.xml

+## Jenkins Pipeline
+This project includes a Jenkinsfile for a Scripted Pipeline which builds a store docker image from this project, deploys it to AWS and then runs the Unit Tests from this project.
+For using this pipeline you'll need to create an EC2 instance for the pipeline to deploy your store + cortex

+**Configuring the Pipeline**<br/>
+Create a new Jenkins Pipeline and configure it with the following:
+* Give your pipeline a name
+* Set this project to be parameterised and include the following parameters:
+  * `DOCKER_REGISTRY_ADDRESS` - *Path to AWS ECR* ie: `${awsAccountID}.dkr.ecr.${region}.amazonaws.com`
+  * `CORTEX_NAMESPACE` - *The namespace for your cortex images (activemq, batch, integration, search, cortex)*
+  * `DOCKER_IMAGE_TAG` - *The tag used for your cortex images*
+  * `STORE_NAMESPACE` - *The namespace for your store image and db image*
+  * `STORE_IMAGE_TAG` - *The tag for your store images (store + db)*
+  * `STORE_NAME` - *The name of the store in your data* ie: `vestri`
+  * `EC2_INSTANCE_HOST` - *The ip of your EC2 host for deploying this pipeline*
+  * `EC2_INSTANCE_USER` - *The user of your EC2 instance*
+  * `EC2_INSTANCE_SSH_KEY` - *The path in Jenkins node to your ec2.pem file*
+  * `SOLR_HOME_GIT_URL` - *The git url to your project containing your SOLR HOME Config*
+  * `SOLR_HOME_BRANCH` - *The branch name for your SOLR HOME Config*
+  * `SOLR_HOME_PATH` - *The path in your git project to your SOLR HOME Config*
+* Set Build Triggers to **Poll SCM** and choose a schedule
+* Set Pipeline with the following:
+  * **Definition** to *Pipeline script from SCM*
+  * **SCM** to *Git*
+  * **Repository URL** to your Repository for this project
+  * **Branches to build** specifier to *\*/master*
+  * **Script Path** to *Jenkinsfile*
+* **Save** your configuration<br/>

+You now have a pipeline that triggers on commits to master based on your chosen schedule.
+Check out the next section for more on the logic to the pipeline

+**How it works**<br/>
+The Stages:
+* `SETUP` - The setup stage pulls from this project and the project containing SOLR HOME Config
+* `BUILD` - The build stage builds the store docker from the `docker/dev/Dockerfile` in this project and then pushes it to AWS
+  * The dev docker that is created uses an `entrypoint.sh` to replace the path to CORTEX and the STORE name in `ep.config.json` and then starts the project in dev mode using `npm install`
+* `UNDEPLOY_EXISTING` - The undeploy stage will clean up the working directory if it exists and then remove any docker containers and images
+* `DEPLOY` - The deploy stage starts by creating the working directory, copying over files from this project, and copying over the SOLR HOME Config.
+Then exporting environment variables used in the compose file and then deploys the store and cortex with docker-compose
+* `TEST` - The test stage sets environment variables for JAVA_HOME, and adds JAVA + MAVEN to path.
+These are pulled from your Jenkins tools.
+This stage will then use a script from [intoli](https://intoli.com/blog/installing-google-chrome-on-centos) for installing google chrome to use for headless tests.
+The script downloads `google-chrome-stable` so we rename it to `google-chrome` so that chromedriver will find it for the tests.
+Before running the tests we need to replace the `selenium.session.baseurl` in the `pom.xml`.
+The tests are then run in a try-finally block so that the cucumber reports are added even if one fails.
+This uses the Jenkins Cucumber Plugin for viewing reports in Jenkins UI

 ## Contribution Guide
 * Contributions may be performed by developers at their choosing.
 Changes to this project must be reviewed and approved by an owner of this repository <br/>